-A baby suffering from hydrocephalus will show the following signs of the condition (11):
+A baby suffering from hydrocephalus can show the following signs of the condition (11):

 - Unusual swelling of the head: It is the first and earliest sign of hydrocephalus in infants.
-The top of the skull would appear to increase in diameter with every passing day.
+The top of the skull will increase in diameter.
 The skull would expand, and a bulging, tense, soft spot can be felt right at the top of the head.
 The swelling makes the baby’s head seem odd and unusually large in proportion to the body.
-Even the mildest cases of hydrocephalus result in the rapid expansion of skull.

 - Splitting of skull bones: Parents may spot seams appearing at the different parts of the head.
 These seams are sutures, the junction of the bones of the skull that lies underneath the skin.
 Rapid swelling of the brain causes the skull bones to expand leading to the widening of the sutures.

 - Drooping of the eyes: The eyes have a permanent downward cast and it appears that the baby always looks down without moving the eyes much.
 It is also called sunsetting of the eyes.